-- Reduce operating costs through effective use of robust disposal/reconfiguration asset management and environmental performance improvements; - Support development of accommodation reporting to enable better understanding of the cost and performance of our Estate; - Provide easily accessible care settings that reflect the Trust's aims for high quality and better care.
+- Improve the utilisation of clinical space and maximise the use of higher quality assets in line with NHSE/I metrics (Carter review); - Reduce operating costs through effective use of robust disposal/ reconfiguration asset management and environmental performance improvements; - Support development of accommodation reporting to enable better understanding of the cost and performance of our Estate; - Provide easily accessible care settings that reflect the Trust's aims for high quality and better care.

-- Develop integrated portfolio management processes and adopt robust disposal / acquisition processes - Develop cost analysis for individual buildings and services integrated with space utilisation data; - Positive working environments with opportunities for user surveys and feedback; - Work in partnership with stakeholders to ensure our facilities are accessible and welcoming to all and support the wider health inequalities work
+- Maximise high quality space; disposal of buildings with uneconomic backlog costs; - Full analysis of Estate utilisation to inform strategic Estate decisions; - Develop integrated portfolio management processes and adopt robust disposal / acquisition processes; - Develop cost analysis for individual buildings and services integrated with space utilisation data; - Positive working environments with opportunities for user surveys and feedback; - Work in partnership with stakeholders to ensure our facilities are accessible and welcoming to all and support the wider health inequalities work.

-- Formulate implementation plan with phased delivery of Estates Strategy - Work alongside implementation of other enabling strategies - Continue Estates consolidation process - Embed Estates utilisation survey and develop a Trust-wide roll-out plan - Develop model of Estate cost and performance - ٠
+- Formulate implementation plan with phased delivery of Estates Strategy; - Work alongside implementation of other enabling strategies; - Continue Estates consolidation process; - Embed Estates utilisation survey and develop a Trust-wide roll-out plan; - Develop model of Estate cost and performance.

-- Improvements against key measures in the 6 facet survey categories - Demonstrable improvements from colleague surveys, PLACE, 15 steps - Continued space utilisation improvements Non-clinical use < 35% of total and unoccupied/underused < 2.5% - Continued development of Service line cost analysis.
+- Improvements against key measures in the 6 facet survey categories. - > Demonstrable improvements from colleague surveys, PLACE, 15 steps. - Continued space utilisation improvements Non-clinical use < 35% of total and unoccupied/underused < 2.5%. - Continued development of Service line cost analysis.